-Registering with CoWIN is mandatory: Harsh Vardhan;
+Registering with CoWIN is mandatory: Harsh Vardhan

 New Delhi, Jan 15: The Health Minister Dr Harsh Vardhan on Thursday announced that CoWIN app's self-registration module will be released soon and it is mandatory to register with the app for the vaccination process.